-Most of us could look up in the sky on any given day and recognize the kinds of clouds we see above us.
+Most of us could look up in the sky on any given day and recognize at least some of the kinds of clouds we see above us.

 Cirrus clouds are wispy, cumulonimbus clouds are dark and towering, and cumulus clouds are the white puffy clouds we drew as kids.